Ojith-Laknanda/ESP8266-Pet-Feeding-System-with-Remote-Monitoring/README.md

 # ESP8266-Pet-Feeding-System-with-Remote-Monitoring
-Pet owers can easily check food and water levels through a convenient mobile app interface, ensuring their pets are well-fed even when they're away.
+Introducing a DIY pet feeding system powered by the ESP8266 microcontroller and integrated with Blynk for remote monitoring.
+This system is designed for pet owners seeking to monitor their pets' food and water levels from anywhere .Pet owers can easily check food and water levels through a convenient mobile app interface, ensuring their pets are well-fed even when they're away.